-For numerical purposes we represent the interface $\Sigma$ between the damaged and healthy regions, $\Omega^0$ and $\Omega^1$ respectively, by a level set function.
-The level set method for front propagation, as introduced by S. Osher and J. Sethian [42], is well-known to be very convenient for this purpose, including the possibility of topology changes.
+For numerical purposes we represent the interface Σ between the damaged and healthy regions, Ω^0 and Ω^1 respectively, by a level set function.
+The level set method for front propagation, as introduced by S. Osher and J. Sethian [53], is well-known to be very convenient for this purpose, including the possibility of topology changes.
 Here, we take advantage of another feature of the level set method, namely the local character of front displacement.
-In other words, we do not seek global minimizers of (1.1) but rather local minimizers obtained from the initial configuration $\chi{init}$ by transporting it using the level set method.
+In other words, we do not seek global minimizers of (1.1) but rather local minimizers obtained from the initial configuration χ{init} by transporting it using the level set method.
 Although global minimization is the ultimate goal in many optimization problems (like, for example, shape optimization [3, 5]), it turns out to be an undesirable feature in the present problem of damage evolution.
-Indeed, as explained in [18], global minimization is mechanically not sound for a quasi-static evolution problem which resembles a gradient flow.
+Indeed, as explained in [21], global minimization is mechanically not sound for a quasi-static evolution problem where meta-stable states should be preferred to globally stable states attained by crossing a high energy barrier.

-In the context of the level set method, at each time step, the new damage configuration $\chi{opt}$ is obtained from the initialization $\chi{init}$ by solving a transport Hamilton-Jacobi equation with a normal velocity which is minus the shape derivative of the total energy (1.1).
-Section 3 is devoted to the computation of such a shape derivative, following Hadamard method of geometric optimization (see e.g. [3, 35, 40, 49]).
+In the context of the level set method, at each time step, the new damage configuration χ{opt} is obtained from the initialization χ{init} by solving a transport Hamilton-Jacobi equation with a normal velocity which is minus the shape derivative of the total energy (1.1).
+Section 3 is devoted to the computation of such a shape derivative, following Hadamard method of geometric optimization (see e.g. [3, 41, 49, 62]).
 Remark that this computation is not standard (and indeed new in the elasticity context, to the best of our knowledge) since it is an interface between two materials, rather than a boundary, which is moved and since the full strain and stress tensors are not continuous through the interface.
-Note however that, for continuous fields, the derivation with respect to the shape of an interface is already known, see e.g. [45, 50].
+Note however that, for continuous fields, the derivation with respect to the shape of an interface is already known, see e.g. [56, 63].
 The numerical algorithm for the level set method is by now standard and is briefly recalled in Section 6.

 One of the inconveniences of the level set method, as well as of most numerical methods for crack propagation, is its inability to nucleate damage and start a front evolution if there is no initial interface.
 Therefore, we use another ingredient to initialize our computations when no initial damaged zone is prescribed.
-Namely, we use the notion of topological derivative as introduced in [27, 31, 48], and applied to the case of elastic inclusions in [9, 10, 16] for inverse problems.
-The topological derivative aims at determining whether it is worth or not nucleating an infinitesimal damaged inclusion in the healthy zone $\Omega^1$ .
+Namely, we use the notion of topological derivative as introduced in [33, 37, 61], and applied to the case of elastic inclusions in [9, 10, 18] for inverse problems, and to cracks in [64].
+The topological derivative aims at determining whether it is worth or not nucleating an infinitesimal damage inclusion in the healthy zone Ω^1 .
 This information is complementary to that obtained by shape variation since, on the one hand, the shape derivative cannot nucleate new inclusions and, on the other hand, once an inclusion is created, only the shape derivative can expand it further on.
 The notion of topological derivative will be detailed in Section 4.